 Here is where the beauty lies.
-We’ve taken that extra mile and crafted an advanced, but simple to use shortcodes plugin that will allow you to give structure to your pages and posts.
+We’ve taken that extra mile and crafted an advanced but simple to use shortcodes plugin called PixCodes that will allow you to give structure to your pages and posts.
 To ensure ease of use, everything is visual, nicely packed in a modal window accessible from the WordPress editor.
 Everything starts with the funky P button.

 The main shortcode that will be the workhorse of your pages is the Columns shortcode.
-This enables you to divide the content into a multitude of columns via a simple and intuitive slider interface.
-Simply choose how many columns do you want and then drag the sliders to select the proportions of each column.
+This enables you to divide the content into many columns via a simple and intuitive slider interface.
+Simply choose how many columns you want and then drag the sliders to select each column’s proportions.

-Once you are done, hit the Insert button and we will generate for you the shortcode, with some dummy content for each column.
-From here you can add what content you desire in each column like text, images or even other shortcodes.
+Once you are done, hit the Insert button, and we will generate the shortcode with some dummy content for each column.
+From here, you can add what content you desire in each column, like text, images, or even other shortcodes.

 You can have multiple rows of columns on one page with different column configurations, but we urge you to take the time and think things over, so you don’t clutter your pages with too much content.

-To further emphasize your call to action or links, you can use this Button shortcode to get a beautiful button that is in line with the rest of the theme (we really hate those pesky default browser buttons).
-Simply input the button link and label and you are good to go.
-You can also choose the size of your button: small, medium or big.
-For custom styling, you can add a CSS class and/or id.
+To further emphasize your call to action or links, you can use this Button shortcode to get a beautiful button in line with the rest of the theme (we hate those pesky default browser buttons).
+Click on the P button from your editor, select the Button option, add the button link and label (the text displayed in the button), and you are good to go.

-Because icons are cool, we’ve made it easy for you to add icons using the famous Entypo icons.
-This will allow you choose between two background styles (a rectangle or circle) and three sizes (small, medium and large)—everything so that it matched your website’s style.
+Because icons are cool, we’ve made it easy to add icons using the famous Entypo icons.
+This will allow you to choose between two background styles (a rectangle or circle) and three sizes (small, medium, and large)—everything you need to match them to your website’s style.

-This shortcode will help you add a nice formatted divider, to go with your beautiful theme, be it either a Regular or a Dotted separator.
+This shortcode will help you add a nice formatted divider to go with your beautiful theme.
+You can also customize it by choosing between two colors: gray and white.

 Use the Slider shortcode to insert small sliders in your content to showcase your testimonials, for example.
 You can create as many slides as you like using the New Slide button.
-Also, you can define the arrows style (Arrows, Bullets, Arrows, and Bullets or None) and the transition animation between slides (Move/Drag or Fade).
+You can also define the style of the arrows (Arrows, Bullets, Arrows, and Bullets or None) and the transition animation between slides (Move/Drag or Fade).